Table of Contents

 Step 2.
 Select the files you want to recover

 When the scanning has finished, select the deleted files you want to recover.
 You can click on the filter to display only the file types you want.
-Double-click the file to preview its content if you need to.
+If you remember the file name, you can also search in the "Search files or folders" box, which is the fastest way to find the target file.

 That's all about how to solve the problem of ejecting USB mass storage device.
 Don't worry if you're in this situation.
 First close all the files and programs, then try the above methods one by one until solve your problem.
 Moreover, if you are interested in free data recovery, download EaseUS Data Recovery Wizard free version to have a try.